ApexBortz/p4-officetalk-client/README.md

 ## Stretch Goals
 * Ability to add contacts & save them
-* Implement selecting multiple contacts for group conversations
+* Implement adding multiple contacts to group conversation
 * Implement a chat request modal/popup for when user wants to start a private chat with another user (for recieving user to click accept or ignore)

 # Wireframes